usnistgov/paper-hcii-2023/src/notes/00-outline.md

 With just a human, this is like grounded theory.
-With just a machine, it's single-linkage clustering (if we can assume a metric space)
+With just a machine, it's single-linkage clustering (if we can assume a metric space) Using a formal task analysis to formulate the goals and methods at each step as the Scaffold develops a taxonomy, we are able to map error probabilities and cognitive loads to subtasks.
+This insight guides the development of a workflow to optimize both the human and machine roles within the Scaffold.
 ## Proof-of-concept
 using some algorithms and stuff to do taxonomy building in an HCAI way (we made this).
 Also discuss gaps and future work that the proposed framework makes obvious would be super helpful here.